justsomeon123/langtucontroller/README.md

 ## Install/Build
 - Requires cargo on path, with a relevant toolchain installed.
+- Also requires fish solely because i was too lazy to write a .sh build file (will do that later)
 - This program needs root to write directly to hidraw, so you can either:
   - **Create a udev rule (recommended)**: [read here](#udev-configuration)
   - Always run it with sudo